Native Trees & Plants

 What Can I Do to Help to Protect Our Trees?

-2. Get involved with ‘Hollows for Homes’.
+Get involved with ‘Hollows for Homes’.
 Trees are important habitats for many of our native species, and many can’t survive without them.
 Big, gnarly, old trees are particularly important as they provide hollows for nests and roosts.
 We have seen a huge loss of big trees since general tree protection laws were removed and this impacts how much wildlife our remaining trees can support.
 PFK is running a Hollows for Homes campaign to draw attention to this issue and to try and support two of the rare native animals that this tree loss threatens most in Auckland: kākā and pekapeka-tou-roa / long-tailed bats.
-If you would like to know more about this project please get in touch.

-3. Read up on how to care for native plants - contact us for more resources on this - and read our Native Plant of the Month blog posts under Latest News.
+Read up on how to care for native plants - contact us if you have any questions and read our Native Plant of the Month blog posts under Latest News.

-4. Join us on one of our Volunteer Tree Events.
+Join us at one of our volunteer events.
 We carry out tree plantings during winter and during the rest of the year we hold guided walks, workshops and tree care events.
-Have a look at our event calendar to see what’s coming up or contact us to ask about volunteering at tree-related events.
+Have a look at our event calendar to see what’s coming up or contact us to ask about volunteering.

 Guide: Native Plant Revegetation for Slip Stabilisation